Important

 Shinai

-Shinai are arguably superior to traditional singlesticks and wasters, and can be modified in a variety of ways to act as both backswords and longswords.
-They can be purchased from most martial arts shops.
+Shinai are similar to traditional singlesticks and wasters and are far more easily obtained.
+They can be modified in a variety of ways to act as single handed and two handed swords of various types. and can be purchased from most martial arts shops.

 Articles on how to modify a shinai for use as a spadone or broadsword can be found in our Blog.